Encyclopedia of Triangle Centers

+As of 19 May 2025, the list identifies 68,547 triangle centers and is managed cooperatively by an international team of geometry researchers.
+The encyclopedia is integrated into Geogebra.

-Each point in the list is identified by an index number of the form X(n)—for example, X(1) is the incenter.
+Each point in the list is identified by an index number of the form X(n) —for example, X(1) is the incenter.
 The information recorded about each point includes its trilinear and barycentric coordinates and its relation to lines joining other identified points.
 Links to The Geometer's Sketchpad diagrams are provided for key points.
-The Encyclopedia also includes a glossary of terms and definitions.
+The encyclopedia also includes a glossary of terms and definitions.

-Each point in the list is assigned a unique name.
+Each point in the list is assigned a distinct name.
 In cases where no particular name arises from geometrical or historical considerations, the name of a star is used instead.
 For example, the 770th point in the list is named point Acamar.

+Notable points

-The first 10 points listed in the Encyclopedia are:
+The first 10 points listed in the encyclopedia are: